 That glasses cannot improve the sight to normal can be very simply demonstrated by looking at any color through a strong convex or concave glass.
-It will be noted that the color is always less intense than when seen with the naked eye; and since the perception of form depends upon the perception of color, it follows that both color and form must be less distinctly seen with glasses than without them.
-Even plane glass lowers the vision both for color and form, as everyone knows who has ever looked out of a window.
-Women who wear glasses for minor defects of vision often observe that they are made more or less color-blind by them, and in a shop one may note that they remove them when they want to match samples.
+It will be noted that the color is always less intense than when seen with the naked eve; and since the perception of form depends upon the perception of color, it follows that both color and form must be less distinctly seen with glasses than without them.
+Even plane glass lowers the vision both for color and form. as everyone knows who has ever looked out of a window.
+Women who wear glasses for minor defects of vision often observe that they are made more or less color-blind by them, and in a shop one may note that they remove them when than they really are, while convex glasses they want to match samples.
 If the sight is seriously defective, the color may be seen better with glasses than without them.